-Law Offices of Richard C. McConathy focus on helping those dealing with identity theft allegations in north Texas and have the experience and legal knowledge to effectively and professionally represent you in the court of law.
-With a strict adherence to protecting individual rights while framing a defense strategy that takes all factors into account, the legal team is committed to providing legal counsel that will help you argue your case and move on with your life.
+Law Offices of Richard C. McConathy focuses on helping those dealing with identity theft allegations in north Texas and has the experience and legal knowledge to effectively and professionally represent you in the court of law.
+With strict adherence to protecting individual rights while framing a defense strategy that takes all factors into account, the legal team is committed to providing legal counsel that will help you argue your case and move on with your life.

 Call (972) 233-5700 or send an online message to schedule a free and confidential consultation to discuss the details of your case.
-Law Offices of Richard C. McConathy proudly represent individuals accused of white collar crimes throughout north Texas, including the counties of Dallas, Collin, Wise, Johnson, Tarrant, Denton, Ellis and Rockwall.
+Law Offices of Richard C. McConathy proudly represents individuals accused of white-collar crimes throughout North Texas, including the counties of Dallas, Collin, Wise, Johnson, Tarrant, Denton, Ellis, and Rockwall.

 Identity Theft under Texas Law

 According to Texas Penal Code §32.51, a person commies identity theft if he or she obtains, possesses, transfers, or uses identifying information of another person without the other person’s consent and with intent to harm or defraud another.

 “Identifying information” means information that alone or in conjunction with other information identifies a person, including a person’s:

 - unique biometric data, including the person’s fingerprint, voice print, or retina or iris image;